mde/ejs/docs/4-models.md

 - `regex [regex]`: a regular expression that the property value must pass

 ##### options
-- `message [string]`: a message to give the use if the validation fails
+- `message [string]`: a message to give the user if the validation fails

 ##### example
 ```